mechanicker/mechanicker.github.io/resume.md

 - Designed and implemented various components of CDMI object versioning using NetApp file system technologies
 - `HTTPS` support for CDMI by tunneling from the kernel network layer to external SSL terminating service
+- Led the initiative to implement CDMI conformance and performance testing suite
 - Design and implement core aspects of file system metadata search engine

 #### Storage management